 Mills-Peninsula Medical Center received top honors – the Gold Award – in the 2015 survey of Bay Area Parent readers.
 Bay Area Parent named Mills-Peninsula Medical Center as the Best Hospital on the Peninsula and voted the Mills-Peninsula Birth Center as the Best Birth Center on the Peninsula.

 “We are so pleased to be selected as best hospital and best birth center on the Peninsula by Bay Area Parent readers,” said Janet Wagner, Mills-Peninsula Health Services CEO.
 “It is especially gratifying to receive recognition from our community for the extraordinary care our physicians, nurses and staff provide to our patients every day.”

 Four hospitals within the Sutter Health network achieved recognition today as among the best hospitals in California for 2015-16 by U.S. News & World Report.
 The annual rankings rate top hospitals in the state and in major metropolitan regions, as well as top hospitals according to their performance in 16 adult specialties.

-For the fourth year in a row, Mills-Peninsula Health Services has received the American Heart Association/American Stroke Association’s Stroke Gold Plus award, part of the Get With The Guidelines stroke prevention program.
-The award recognizes Mills-Peninsula for treating stroke patients with 85 percent or higher compliance to American Heart Association/American Stroke Association standards of care for at least two consecutive years and achieving 75 percent or higher compliance with seven of 10 stroke quality measures in the Get With The Guidelines program.
+For the fifth year in a row, Mills-Peninsula Health Services has received the American Heart Association/American Stroke Association’s Stroke Gold Plus award for high-quality stroke care.
+The award recognizes Mills-Peninsula for treating stroke patients with 85 percent or higher compliance to American Heart Association/American Stroke Association standards of care for at least two consecutive years and achieving 75 percent or higher compliance with five of eight stroke quality measures in the Get With The Guidelines program.